blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 Most people think of a car engine stalling, where you let the clutch out too early and the engine stops

 Today we're talking about a completely different type of stall—an aerodynamic stall.
-In an aerodynamic stall the engine is still running, we're just in a condition where the wings aren't producing enough lift to maintain flight.
+In an aerodynamic stall the engine is still running, we're just in a condition where the wings are at such a high angle of attack that they don't produce enough lift to maintain flight.
 -->

 ---

 ## Aim

-To learn the principles of a stall, the symptoms of a stall, and recovery from a stall
+*   To learn the aerodynamics behind stalling, the symptoms of a stall, and recovery from a stall

 ---